 The following businesses and companies help to financially support TT racing events at Peoria Race Park.
 Through their generous donations, Peoria Motorcycle Club continues to promote and support the sport of flat track motorcycle racing.
 All trademarks are the property of the business or company identified by them.

 All competitive events hosted by the Peoria Motorcycle Club are governed by a sanctioning body that provides the rules, officiating personnel, scoring and points/record keeping.
 The American Motorcyclist Association, and AMA Pro Racing, are the leading organizations in the motorcycling industry, having impact on rights, riding and racing.
+District 17 Club Council is the area’s sanctioning body for AMA amateur racing.

 Partnering Clubs and Organizations